Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Breakfast At Gascoyne Growers Market

-Relax on the Beach at Point Quobba
+Relax on the beach at Point Quobba

 Enjoy the cool breeze on the beach at Point Quobba, and snorkel in its waters (dubbed ‘The Aquarium’ for its vast marine life) during the summer months.

-Entrance Fee: Free
+Entrance fee: Free

-How to get there: 1hr drive from Gascoyne Growers Market
+How to get there: 1hr drive from Gascoyne Growers Market (Google Maps)

-Get Soaked (Or Not) at Quobba Blow Holes
+Get soaked (or not) at Quobba Blow Holes

 The massive Quobba Blowholes are quite a sight — just be careful not to get soaked!

-Entrance Fee: Free
+Entrance fee: Free

 Snorkel at Turquoise Bay

 The aptly-named Turquoise Bay is famous for its rich corals, clear waters, and colourful marine life like turtles and manta rays.
-Bring your own snorkels or rent them first from your accommodation (see below).
+Bring your own snorkels or rent them from your accommodation (see below).

-Entrance Fee: Free
+Entrance fee: Free

-*Pro-tip: If you’re planning to BBQ, drop by the Exmouth IGA (28-min drive away) for groceries — it’s cheaper than the Yardie Homestead grocery store.
+*Pro-tip: If you’re planning to BBQ, drop by the Exmouth IGA (28min drive away) for groceries — it’s cheaper than the Yardie Homestead grocery store.

 Day 7: Exmouth to Ningaloo